-Tourist Arrests in Las Vegas, Nevada - Attorney Ross Goodman
+Tourist Arrests in Las Vegas, Nevada - Goodman Defense Law

 The unique set-up of Las Vegas, a city situated in the middle of a desert that comes alive at night, is an attraction that lures millions of tourist every year.
 Described as “Sin City” by some, it’s a small wonder why people of all walks of life visit its world-renowned casinos and hotels.
 Yet even in a city as exciting as Las Vegas, laws must be observed—an idea that most travelers tend to forget.
 So if ever decided to come and visit Vegas, here are a few basic things that every traveler needs to know to prevent getting Locked Up In Vegas:

 1. Know the contact details of the best possible local person that can help if you’re visiting a foreign place.
 This list could include local medical staff or lawyer in Las Vegas NV in case an emergency arises.

 2. Currently, 21 is still the legal age where people can gamble in Las Vegas.
 Though there are still some who tries to be sneaky, casinos do routine checks to ensure that no minors are wandering about.
 Even when a minor is with a parent, no below 21-year-olds are allowed inside the casino premises.